 POLICIES & HANDBOOKS

 Nashville Prep does not follow the same inclement weather policy as MNPS.
-In the event school is cancelled or delayed due to weather, every family will receive a phone call.
+In the event school is canceled or delayed due to weather, every family will receive a phone call.
 Current information will also be posted on our Facebook and office voicemail.

 Nashville Prep FAQs